FrankUrbainsky/file-away/readme.txt

 Stable tag: 2.0
 License: GPLv3
 Tags: files, attachments, upload, ajax, shortcodes, lists, tables, directory, file manager, custom css, formidable, forms, dynamic, dynamic paths
 Display file downloads from your server directories or page attachments in stylized lists or sortable data tables.
-Upload files to your server from the front-end.
+Upload files to your server.
 == Description ==
 Display file download links from your server directories or page attachments in stylized lists or sortable data tables.
 Construct shortcodes manually or using a point and click UI.
 Easily create dynamic paths to show different content to different logged-in users.
 Manage files securely from the front-end.
 Upload files to your server from the front-end.
 = Features =